Fast, Differentiable, GPU-Accelerated Ray Tracing for Multiple Diffraction and Reflection Paths: Methodology

 where $\boldsymbol{b}_i$ is a reference point on the $i$-th planar object, $\boldsymbol{A}_i \in \mathbb{R}^{3\times d}$ is a matrix of basis vectors spanning the object, and $d$ is the intrinsic dimension of the object ($d=2$ for planar reflections, $d=1$ for edge diffractions), see \autoref{fig:setup}.

-A key advantage of this formulation is that all matrices $\boldsymbol{A}_i$ can be organized into a single tensor $\boldsymbol{A} = \{\boldsymbol{A}_i\}_{i=1}^n$.
+A key advantage of this formulation is that all matrices $\boldsymbol{A}_i$ (resp. vectors $\boldsymbol{t}_i$ and $\boldsymbol{b}_i$) can be organized into a single tensor $\boldsymbol{A} = \{\boldsymbol{A}_i\}_{i=1}^n$ (resp. matrices $\boldsymbol{T}$ and $\boldsymbol{B}$).
 When ${d=2}$, interactions corresponding to diffractions are easily handled by using $\boldsymbol{0}$ as the second base vector.
 While this may increase the apparent number of unknowns for some interaction types, it makes the problem particularly well-suited for massively parallel execution on GPUs, where many ray paths are solved simultaneously.
 We discuss the effect of this parametrization on convergence speed in later sections.

 The minimization problem thus becomes

 where the objective function is given by:

 where $\boldsymbol{A}_0\boldsymbol{t}_0$ and $\boldsymbol{A}_{n+1}\boldsymbol{t}_{n+1}$ are set to zero, and $\boldsymbol{b}_0$ and $\boldsymbol{b}_{n+1}$ are defined as the start and end points, respectively.